 It made it fun.
 It made it interesting for me.

 “There are always flowers for those who want to see them.”

-THE ICE PROJECT is made up of some of the images from the last two winters that I organized into photo montages.
+THE ICE PROJECT is made up of some of the images from the last four winters that I organized into photo montages.
 I’ll be continuing this project next winter as well and until I get at least 100 images that I will organize into a larger exhibition.